Celebrate Chinese New Year

 From lantern festivals to landscape scroll paintings, these colorful activity ideas and resources from Instructor magazine will help you celebrate the Chinese New Year.

-Puppet making, traditional foods, dragon dances, and other fun activities for your Chinese New Year festivities
+Create puppets, make traditional food, perform dragon dances, and celebrate with other fun activities perfect for Chinese New Year festivities!

 Students learn about China through literature before comparing and contrasting their lifestyle to that of a Chinese child.